digitalcytometry/cytospace/README.md

 - Unlike conventional methods which calculate cell type decompositions by spot, CytoSPACE yields a reconstructed tissue specimen with both high gene coverage and spatially-resolved scRNA-seq data suitable for downstream analysis.
 - CytoSPACE is highly robust to noise, and due to its implementation of cell-to-spot assignment via constrained convex optimization, returns globally optimal cell-to-spot assignments.
 (See the paper for full details.)
-- Unlike other methods which generally operate on pre-selected marker genes or on a shared embedding space (the latter of which can erase true biological variation), CytoSPACE uses the full trasncriptome without the need for batch correction, helping it retain sensitivity to subtle cell states.
+- Unlike other methods which generally operate on pre-selected marker genes or on a shared embedding space (the latter of which can erase true biological variation), CytoSPACE uses the full transcriptome without the need for batch correction, helping it retain sensitivity to subtle cell states.
 - CytoSPACE is quick and simple to execute.
 It runs in minutes even with a single CPU on a personal laptop and requires no hyperparameter tuning or gene/feature selection.

 ## Installation instructions